 Rural Opioid Technical Assistance Centers

-This funding opportunity provides support to nonprofit organizations in rural areas to develop training and technical assistance programs aimed at combating opioid and stimulant misuse.
+This funding opportunity provides financial support to nonprofit organizations and local governments in rural areas to develop training and resources aimed at preventing and treating substance use disorders, particularly related to opioids and stimulants.

 Award Range